 According to Section 634.282, Florida Statutes, the following are considered an Unfair Claim Settlement Practice:

-Extended warranties can be a great way to provide continuing protection when purchasing valuable assets such as a home, automobile, or even electronics.
+Extended warranties can be a great way to provide continuing protection when purchasing valuable assets such as a home, an automobile, or even electronics.

 If you are interested in purchasing a warranty, the Department of Financial Services recommends you follow these tips to make sure you get the coverage and benefits you want: